GUIDE TO FOREIGN CORPORATION REGISTRATION IN DC

 File by Mail

-A paper Washington DC Foreign Registration Statement Form is available from the DCRA for both mailed and in-person filings.
+A paper Washington DC Foreign Registration Statement Form is available through the DLCP’s CorpOnline portal for both mailed and in-person filings.
 Mailed filings are payable by check or money order.
 Expedited filing is not typically available.

 In-person filings are automatically considered expedited and are processed the same day at the expedited rate.
 In-person filings are payable by cash, check, money order, Visa or MasterCard.